Nurses writing

 The Approach

-Our aims: · Determine the spectrum of characteristics and care needs of patients who may benefit from ACTs · Identify the components and resource implications of clinical- and cost-effective models of ACTs across England, which best support the identification, and management of hospitalised adults with alcohol dependence Work with Stakeholders to co-produce and ensure rapid dissemination of outputs to inform macro and meso level policy decisions, clinical best practice, and future research priorities
+Our aims are to determine the spectrum of characteristics and care needs of patients who may benefit from ACTs and identify the components and resource implications of clinical- and cost-effective models of ACTs across England, which best support the identification and management of hospitalised adults with alcohol dependence.
+We will work with stakeholders to co-produce and ensure rapid dissemination of outputs to inform macro and meso level policy decisions, clinical best practice, and future research priorities.

 The ProACTIVE team is a consortium of public collaborators and experienced researchers drawn from the universities of Hull, Southampton, Keele, Kent, Sheffield, Newcastle, King’s College London and South London and the Maudsley NHS Foundation Trust.